Vyral/shawn-lepp-recruiting/_drafts/the-importance-of-holding-yourself-accountable.md

 {% include youtube.html %}

-I highly recommend hiring a peer to hold you accountable.
-Here’s why.
+<center><em>I highly recommend hiring a peer to hold you accountable.
+Here’s why.</em></center>

-I want to begin today’s topic by thanking everyone who came to our recent business clinic.
+<br>I want to begin today’s topic by thanking everyone who came to our recent business clinic.
 I hope you learned a lot, and I hope you have a chance to apply what you learned.

 After we host these clinics, I find that one of the hardest things to do is hold yourself accountable.
 To hold myself accountable, I meet with a coach once a week, and our team meets once a week to hold everyone else accountable.